 There’s a lake in Northern Arizona where I jog.
 I call it “my” lake.
-It used to be filled to the brim, a playground for ducks, geese, Monarch butterflies, rabbits and squirrels.
-Over the years when I’d jog in the cold mornings, my lake dried away from drought, measured by bathtub rings on the boulders which surrounded it.
+It used to be filled to the brim, a playground for ducks, geese, Monarch butterflies, rabbits, and squirrels.
+Over the years when I’d jog in the cold mornings, my lake dried away from drought, measured by bathtub rings on the boulders that surrounded it.
 Today, rust-colored grass fills the space where clear water once lay.
-The rings on the boulders are un-countable.
+The rings on the boulders are uncountable.
 Soon, my lake will be gone.

 When I drove home last night from the clinic, I decided to set ourselves free from the drought which is drying us.
 I decided to opt out of Medicare as a provider.

 Here’s a brief account of what’s been happening.

 Medicare patients come into our little urgent care clinic in Northern Arizona, sick with multi-system disease.
 They hobble in from their cars or taxis, clinging to the arms of their loved ones (if they’re lucky) or all alone if they’re not, a plastic bag full of medication in their knobby hands.
 They’re told at the front desk to choose Option 1, 2 or 3.
 If they choose Option 1, they will have to pay for any additional services provided in our clinic before they leave.